prezi/snakebasket/README.md

 Two things snakebasket **does** (but pip doesn't):

-1. Recursively reads requirements from simple `requirements.txt` or old-school `setup.ph` files during `sb install`.
+1. Recursively read requirements from simple `requirements.txt` or old-school `setup.ph` files during `sb install`.

-2. Chooses and installs the latest depedency versions, in the case of conflicting requirements.
+2. Choose and install the latest depedency versions, in the case of conflicting requirements.

 One thing snakebasket **doesn't** (but pip does):

 1. Support SVN

 2. Support Mercurial

 git and PyPI snakes only, please.